brito-rafa/codeconnect-vm-operator/README.md

 vmgroup.vm.codeconnect.vmworld.com/vmgroup-sample created
 ```

 Let's list the CRD using a standard kubectl command.
-Note the some fields are empty.
-They are this way because we have not written our controller yet:

 ```bash
 $ kubectl get vmgroups -n myoperator-vms
 NAME             PHASE   CURRENT   DESIRED   CPU   MEMORY   TEMPLATE          LAST_MESSAGE vmgroup-sample                     3         2     1        photon-template
 ```
+Note the some fields are empty.
+They are this way because we have not written our controller yet, so let's go to the next section.

-# Controller: vmgroup_controller.go
+# Controller

 It is time to compile the controller.
-For such, we will copy some files from this source repo to our myoperator directory.
+For such, we will copy some files from this source repo to our `myoperator` directory.
 We will go over the code later.

 ```bash